MSC Explora 4

 Explora IV’s wellness complex exceeds 700 m2 (7500+ ft2) and includes an indoor-outdoor Spa (nine treatment rooms, Thermal Suites, Beauty Salon) and a 270+ m2 (2900+ ft2) Gym equipped with the latest fitness technology, along with a separate Fitness Studio for group classes and personal training.
 A Running Track encircles the Deck 12 sunbathing area.

-The passenger-to-crew ratio of 1.25 ensures highly attentive and personalized service.
+The 1,25 passenger-to-crew ratio ensures highly attentive service from a dedicated staff.

 For additional details on the EXPLORA-class vessels, refer to the ship’s Wiki section.